Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era

 Here, $\mathbf{w}_{k} \in \mathbb{R}^{D}$ denotes the hyperplane normal vector and $t_{k} \in \mathbb{R}$ the associated quantisation threshold.
-Equation~\ref{eqn:ch2_projection_learning} defines the widely adopted linear hash function used in most hashing research.
-As discussed in Section~\ref{sec:ch2_quantisation}, with the exception of Anchor Graph Hashing \cite{Liu11}, most quantisation models operate independently of the projection stage, assuming that the projections to be binarised have already been generated by some existing projection method.
+Equation~\ref{eqn:ch2_projection_learning} defines the linear hash function adopted in most hashing research.
+As discussed in Section~\ref{sec:ch2_quantisation}, most quantisation models operate independently of the projection stage; Anchor Graph Hashing~\cite{Liu11} is the exception.
+They assume that some existing projection method has already generated the projections to be binarised. \fi \shortonly{The linear hash function of Equation~\ref{eqn:ch2_sbq_quant} composes a hyperplane normal $\w_{k}$ with a threshold $t_{k}$, and most hashing research adopts this form.
+As discussed in Section~\ref{sec:ch2_quantisation}, quantisation models operate independently of the projection stage, with Anchor Graph Hashing~\cite{Liu11} the exception.
+They assume the projections to be binarised are already given.}

-In this section, we review the equally important step of \emph{projection}, focusing on algorithms that aim to generate projections which preserve relative distances between data-points along the resulting projected dimensions.
-In the case of a linear hash function, this corresponds to positioning a set of $K$ hyperplanes in the input feature space such that similar data-points are likely to fall within the same polytope-shaped region.
+We focus on algorithms that aim to generate projections which preserve relative distances between data-points along the resulting projected dimensions.
+For a linear hash function, this corresponds to positioning a set of $K$ hyperplanes in the input feature space so that similar data-points are likely to fall within the same polytope-shaped region.
 These regions form the hashtable buckets used for indexing and retrieval.